tokkonopapa/WordPress-IP-Geo-Block/_codex/05. How to test prevention of attacks/01/using-vpn-browser-addon.md

 ### Preparation ###

-The most easy way to simulate submitting a request from outside of your nation is using [the browser addon of VPN service][VPN-ADDON].
+The most easy way to simulate submitting a request from outside of your country is using [the browser addon of VPN service][VPN-ADDON].

 ![VPN addon]({{ '/img/2016-01/VPN-Addon.png' | prepend: site.baseurl }}
  "VPN addon"